YouTube Playables SDK reference

 The YouTube Playables SDK version.

-// An example of where one may want to fork behavior.
+// An example of where you may want to fork behavior for saving data.

 if (ytgame?.IN_PLAYABLES_ENV) {